digitalrebar/doc/user/cases/add_operating_system.rst

   Boot Environment; Base
   OS Install; Base

-1. Add iso to tftpboot/iso directory
+#.
+Add iso to tftpboot/isos directory, usually on the admin node in */root/.cache/digitalrebar/tftpboot/isos*.

-  This can be found on the admin node.
-It is usually */root/.cache/digitalrebar/tftpboot/isos*

-2. Restart the provisioner container
+#.
+Restart the provisioner container

   On the admin node as root, run: